pingcap/docs/br/br-snapshot-manual.md

 ---
-title: TiDB Snapshot Backup and Restoration Command-line Manual
+title: TiDB Snapshot Backup and restore Command-line Manual
-summary: Learn about the commands of TiDB snapshot backup and restoration.
+summary: Learn about the commands of TiDB snapshot backup and restore.
 ---

-# TiDB Snapshot Backup and Restoration Command-line Manual
+# TiDB Snapshot Backup and restore Command-line Manual

-This document describes the commands of TiDB snapshot backup and restoration according to the backup and restoration scenario, including:
+This document describes the commands of TiDB snapshot backup and restore according to the backup and restore scenario, including:

 - [Back up TiDB cluster snapshots](#back-up-tidb-cluster-snapshots)
 - [Back up a database](#back-up-a-database)